-There are two ways you can pay your plan premium.
-When you filled out our enrollment form, you selected a Premium payment option.
+There are three ways you can pay your plan premium.
+When you filled out our enrollment form, you selected a Premium payment option which included your late enrollment penalty.
 You may change your selection at any time by calling Customer Care at the number listed on the back cover of this booklet.